Akanksha200008/TodoApplication/README.md

-# TodoApplication
 # TodoApp
-A full-stack task management application built with the MERN stack (MongoDB, Express, React, Node.js).
-This application allows users to create, read, update, and delete tasks with features like task prioritization, due dates, and task completion status.
+A full-stack task management application built with React for the frontend and Node.js/Express for the backend, with MongoDB as the database.
+This modern web application allows users to organize their work by creating, managing, and tracking tasks with features like priority levels, due dates, and completion status.
 # Features
 •	User authentication (register, login, logout)
 •	Create, view, edit, and delete tasks